History of Slovakia in Timeline

 In 1989, the Velvet Revolution peacefully ended Communist rule in Czechoslovakia.

-In 1989, the end of Communist rule in Czechoslovakia during the peaceful Velvet Revolution led to the country's dissolution into two successor states.
+In 1989, the end of Communist rule in Czechoslovakia, during the peaceful Velvet Revolution, was followed once again by the country's dissolution into two successor states.

 In the 1990 US census, 1.8 million people self-identified as having Slovak ancestry.